 Oh hey did you just realize you need a wedding checklist?
 Because after the initial “HEY HEY WE’RE GETTING ENGAGED” period, there’s generally a pretty rough comedown when you realize that oh, now you have to plan your wedding.
-Oh, and you’re planning a wedding in 2020.
-During a pandemic.
-Ugh, we’re so sorry.
-But, we’ve got your back.
+Don’t worry… we’ve got your back.
 Since we can’t literally swoop in and plan it for you, we’re going to give you as many tools as possible.
 Back away from the “my crazy amazing wedding ideas” Pinterest board, it’s time to figure out what you’re actually doing.

 What Kind Of Planner Are You?